Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 The `serviceProxy.addProxiedServices` method accepts service descriptors that should have two properties: `host` and `port`.

-When `serviceProxy.createProxy` is called, it creates an *Express* route `/services/:name/*` will handle all the proxied services.
+When `serviceProxy.createProxy` is called, it creates an *Express* route `/services/:name/*` which will handle all the proxied services.
->**Note**: Since the `createProxy` method assigns a route for your application, you had better invoke it after all your middleware has been initialized.
+>**Note**: Since the `createProxy` method assigns a route for your application, you had better invoke it only after all your middleware has been initialized.

 ## Consuming Proxied Services from Frontend

-Proxied services are exposed to Frontend at `yourapp.hostname/services/:name/*`, so if you want to send the *GET* request to `someService` service available at, for example:
+Proxied services are exposed to the Frontend at `yourapp.hostname/services/:name/*`, so if you want to send a *GET* request to the `someService` service available at, for example:

     someService.host.name.wmg.com/api/v1/endpoint?query=foo